 Hours before the bank said it would resume issuing new shares, the ETN’s price began falling on March 22 even as the index was rising.
 By the end of March 23, the premium had collapsed to 6.9 percent as the notes tumbled.

-The U.S. Securities and Exchange Commission is reviewing the price gyrations involving the Credit Suisse VelocityShares Daily 2x VIX Short-Term ETN (TVIX), a person familiar with the matter said yesterday.
+The U.S. Securities and Exchange Commission is reviewing the price gyrations involving the Credit Suisse VelocityShares Daily 2x VIX Short-Term ETN (TVIX:US), a person familiar with the matter said yesterday.
 John Nester, a spokesman for the SEC in Washington, declined to comment.
 Credit Suisse is cooperating with regulatory authorities, said Katherine Herring, a spokeswoman for the Zurich-based bank.

 The investigation comes as the SEC is beefing up its ability to regulate exchange-traded products.
 Agency investigators will hold an intensive training session on ETFs next week, Bruce Karpati, co-head of the asset-management unit of the SEC’s enforcement division, said at a securities law event today in New York.